velociroger-pb/Mandalorion/README.md

 I consider the *Isoforms.filtered.fasta* file the main output of the Mandalorion pipeline.
 It contains the polished sequences of all isoforms Mandalorion considers very high confidence.
 Mandalorion also creates *Isoforms.filtered.clean.psl* and *Isoforms.filtered.clean.gtf* files which contain minimap2 alignments of those sequences that had small indels removed.
 These files are easy to upload to the UCSC Genome Browser to inspect.
 This version of Mandalorion now also generates a *Isoforms.filtered.clean.quant* file which contains the number of R2C2/PacBio reads that associate which each isoform for each given fasta files.

 ## Utils ##

-These are the scripts used to do haplotype phasing and HLA analysis.
+These are the scripts used to do haplotype phasing and HLA analysis as well as preparing reads for Mandalorion and parsing output to fit the LRGASP consortium requirements.